jaseelmohmd18/Churn_Customer_Dashboard/README.md

--Customer segmentation and churn calculation using DAX -Interactive charts such as trend lines, bar charts, and scorecards -Filters and slicers to explore churn by time period, customer segment, or product
+-Customer segmentation and churn calculation using DAX -Interactive charts such as trend lines, bar charts, and scorecards -Filters and slicers to explore churn by time period, customer segment, or product -Clear visuals to identify patterns and drivers of churn -Dashboard designed for business insights and decision-making

 6. Screenshot /  Demo

-Clear visuals to identify patterns and drivers of churn

-Dashboard designed for business insights and decision-making